NWChemEx/PluginPlay/docs/source/background/scientific_software.rst

 #.
 Scientific motivation

-   - Software is typically seen as a means to an end and usually developed by the scientists themselves.
+   - Software is typically seen as a means to an end and is usually developed by the scientists themselves.
-   - Benefit to cost ratio of dependencies must be large, i.e., dependencies usually only considered if they save a lot of time, or are very performant.
+   - Benefit to cost ratio of dependencies must be large, i.e., dependencies are usually only considered if they save a lot of time, or are very performant.
+     In addition, the scientists need to have some level of assurance that the dependency will continue to be supported in the future.
    - Most scientists prefer to do as little software development as possible.

 #.
 Dynamic nature of scientific research

    - Scientific research is by its nature highly uncertain.
 Promising avenues may not pan out.
 Funding sources dry up.
 New hot topics emerge.
-   - Workflows vary widely among researchers
+   - Workflows vary widely among researchers.
-   - Users may come up with use cases beyond the original scope
+   - Users may come up with use cases beyond the scope of the original software.
-   - Research leads to new quantities of interest, software needs to be extensible to support these new properties.
+   - Research leads to new quantities of interest, and software needs to be extensible to support these new properties.
    - New algorithms for computing a property emerge.
-Need to be able to use these algorithms throughout the code.
+The software architecture needs to be able to use these algorithms throughout the code.

 #.
 Complex nature of scientific research

    - Scientific simulations of real world phenomenon have many pieces.
-   - Domains are often hard to grasp for non-experts.
+   - Science domains are often hard to grasp for non-experts.
-   - Often multi-disciplinary.
+   - Current scientific research projects are often multi-disciplinary.

 #.
 Need for rapid prototyping

    - Design space for most scientific algorithms is huge.
 Need to be able to quickly scan this space.
-   - Python is at present the *de facto* language of choice for rapid prototyping
+   - Python is at present the *de facto* language of choice for rapid prototyping.

 #.
 Decentralized scientific software development

-   - Developers are typically spread out across the world.
-Makes synchronizing difficult.
+   - Developers are typically spread out across the world, making synchronization difficult.
-   - Entire range of software engineering capabilities.
-Quality of contributions and software products varies widely.
+   - The scientific software community encapsulates an entire range of software engineering capabilities.
+Therefore, the quality of contributions and software products can vary widely.
-   - Need to protect unpublished research
+   - There is a need to protect unpublished research to ensure publication rights.

 Many of the above considerations can be handled by ensuring a modular code base.
 When done well, modularity leads to encapsulation and a separation of